 The new Jose Joaquin de Olmedo International Airport (GYE) is one of the best in South America and as nice as any U.S. airport.

 If you're entering the country through Guayaquil, the Immigration and Customs process is organized and efficient.
-Flights are available to/from a variety of major cities throughout North and South America.
+Flights are available to/from various major cities throughout North and South America.

 The airport is located in the northeast part of the city, adjacent to the new international bus terminal.
 Taxis to the northern suburbs, or the hotels near the Malecon, cost $3-$5.